Here at Candid Magazine we are super psyched to be covering BFI Flare again this year.

-As mentioned in our first Berlinale update, films with strong sense of social commentary seems to be the overarching theme, but over the course of the week, we’ve gradually also seen an emergence of offerings focused on more personal motifs: such as the exploration of self and relationships with others.
+As mentioned in our first Berlinale update, films with a strong sense of social commentary seem to be the overarching theme, but over the course of the week, we’ve gradually also seen an emergence of offerings focused on more personal motifs: such as the exploration of self and relationships with others.

 So this week Candid Magazine is in Berlin attending the Berlinale 2018, the international Berlin film festival now in its 68th year.

 If I’m critical of Journeyman, Paddy Considine’s sophomore directing effort, then it’s because I expect more from him.

 Casting is a German indie that we stumbled across at this year’s LFF and were pleasantly surprised.

 Clio Barnard’s follow-up to 2013’s brilliant The Selfish Giant is another Yorkshire-set drama but a wholly different beast.